UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/vaccinationsDailyVaccinationDate.md

 The vaccination programme began on 8 December 2020 with people receiving the vaccine developed by Pfizer/BioNTech.
 People began receiving the Oxford University/AstraZeneca vaccine from 4 January 2021, and the Moderna vaccine from 7 April 2021.
 All 3 vaccines are given as 2 doses, at least 21 days apart, for a full vaccination course.

 The booster vaccination programme began on 16 September 2021.
-Booster doses are currently offered to people at highest risk from COVID-19 who received their second dose at least 6 months ago, to give them longer-term protection.
+Booster doses are currently offered to people at highest risk from COVID-19 who received their second dose at least 6 months earlier, to give them longer-term protection.

 Third dose vaccinations are offered to people over 12 with severely weakened immune systems.
 Unlike boosters, third doses are considered part of a full vaccination course.